Guide to Devise a Cybersecurity Strategy In 2022

 Cybersecurity is crucial, but it is also heavy on the pocket.
 Many companies mistake budgeting too low for their cybersecurity and face disastrous consequences.

-Studies report that cybersecurity spending will exceed almost $1 trillion.
+Studies report that cybersecurity strategy spending will exceed almost $1 trillion.
 However, cybercrimes’ costs will also rise over $6 trillion.
 These stats are confusing and seem to show a disconnect.
 However, as mentioned above, cybercriminals target highly complex and high-end servers and technologies.
 And the current spending is insufficient to prevent such attacks.

 No one can tell or predict the exact amount a company should be spending on its cybersecurity.
 However, make sure whatever you spend yields you a significant investment return.
 Remember, low or no ROI means your spending isn’t enough and will waste.

-5. Assess your technology
+5. Assess your technology for cybersecurity strategy

 Of course, potential cyberthreats and their harmful consequences massively depend on the kind of technology you use.
 After identifying your assets, your next step must be to determine and evaluate whether these systems meet the level of practices and who manages technology.